 I did get some pull-ups to have on hand in case we needed to go somewhere and I really didn't feel like cleaning up accidents in the car.
 Thankfully this time, SHE was ready.
 By Thursday afternoon and Friday we were basically accident-free and she was even initiating when she needed to go herself.

 So why am I sharing our potty training or learning experience?
 Because I just want you to know, it truly WILL happen, but real success will come when YOUR CHILD is ready.
 It may be early and it may be later.
 But the important thing is to realize when THEY are ready to learn and capitalize on that time.

-Are you attempting potty training or learning with a child with special needs?
+Are you attempting potty training or learning with a child?
 Here are some resources for you as well: